snowdrop/java-buildpack-client/README.md

-# java-buildpack-client
+# Java buildpack Client

 ![Build](https://github.com/snowdrop/java-buildpack-client/actions/workflows/build.yml/badge.svg)

-Prototype of a simple buildpack (https://buildpacks.io/) client for java..
+Prototype of a simple buildpack (https://buildpacks.io/) client for java.

 This project represents a simple implementation of the buildpack platform spec, and can be used to build projects using specified buildpacks.

-The client uses the combined `creator` lifecycle phase from from the buildpack to drive the entire build.
+The client uses the combined `creator` lifecycle phase from the buildpack to drive the entire build.
 A fluent interface is provided to allow creation & configuration of the build to be performed.

-A very simple build can be performed with as little as..
+A very simple build can be performed with as little as.
 ```
 Buildpack.builder()
     .withContent(new File("/home/user/java-project"))